skycoin/cxo/skyobject/README.md

 Use `Container` to manage skyobjects.
 Any object can contains references to another object.
-But we need to register type of objects we refer and provide appropriate tags:
+But we need to register type of objects we refer and provide appropriate tags (except dynamic references).

 + `skyobject:"schema=User"` refers to single object, type of which is User
 + `skyobject:"array=User" refers to array of objects
-+ `skyobject:"dynamic"` refers to dynamic reference
++ `skyobject.Dynamic` refers to dynamic reference

 Anyway the field type must be `cipher.SHA256`.
 For example